mmmeyers/meowbox/NOTES.md

 Business objective:
 - Create “Meowbox” - a website where people can sign up for a monthly subscription for toys and treats for their favorite feline!

-VISITOR
+VISITOR (DONE)
-- See a list of monthly subscriptions (three subscription levels hard coded - $10/mo, $30/mo and $100/mo): subscriptions INDEX page
+- See a list of monthly subscriptions (three subscription levels hard coded - $10/mo, $30/mo and $100/mo)
-- Learn more about a particular description so I can decide whether or not it’s worth buying (detail page for subscription): subscriptions SHOW pages
+- Learn more about a particular description so I can decide whether or not it’s worth buying (detail page for subscription)
-- Purchase a subscription (don’t worry about processing payments - just ask for first name, last name and email): NEW subscriptions form: DOES THIS MEAN SIGN UP WITHOUT LOGGING IN?
+- Purchase a subscription (don’t worry about processing payments - just ask for first name, last name and email)

 SUBSCRIBER
 - Cancel my subscription at any time so I don’t have to pay forever: subscriptions DESTROY form (use dependent: :destroy for user)